Penn Station Access: Funding

+Beginning of construction

 A groundbreaking ceremony for Penn Station Access took place in the Bronx on December 9, 2022, marking the official start of construction.
 Although the project was initially supposed to be completed by March 2027, MTA officials indicated in January 2023 that the first phase of Penn Station Access could be postponed by six to nine months.
 According to MTA Construction and Development president Jamie Torres-Springer, the Hell Gate Line had to be partially closed to allow work on Penn Station Access to proceed, but Amtrak had refused to approve a plan that would have closed the line at night and during the weekend.
 Torres-Springer said the MTA had proposed closing the line for up to eight months beginning in March 2023 but that Amtrak had not yet approved the proposal.
-As a result of Amtrak's failure to approve a temporary closure of the Hell Gate Line, the project would not be complete until at least October 2027.
+Without a temporary closure of the Hell Gate Line, the project would not be complete until at least October 2027.
+The federal government provided $1.6 billion for the project in late 2023.

+In August 2024, the New York City Council voted to rezone 46 city blocks in Parkchester, Van Nest, and Morris Park, around the Metro-North Railroad's Parkchester/Van Nest and Morris Park stations, as part of the Penn Station Access project.
+The city government also promised to spend $500 million on infrastructure upgrades around these stations.
+The rezoning was intended to encourage development around these stations.
+As a result, up to 7,000 housing units could be constructed in the three neighborhoods.